A strategy is not a plan, it’s a theory on how you’re going to win.

 Without knowing it, our unique way to win was through developing these three moats:

-However, as the saying goes, “what got you here, won’t get you there.”
+However, as the saying goes, “What got you here won’t get you there.”
 We needed to design a new “how to win” strategy to help us build the #1 academy for product-led founders.

 By 2023, product-led growth had become mainstream.
 We needed a new strategy to win.
 It was no longer about being the first to write content on a topic around PLG.
 It was about how to stand out in a sea of noise.
 PLG content had exploded.
-To win, we decided to focus on founders versus anyone implementing PLG in our where-to-play strategy.
-This meant putting several of our customer segments on life support while we doubled down on founders.

 Our unique way to win is to build moats around: